microsoft/Web-Dev-For-Beginners/7-vue/README.md

 </script>
 ```

 > 💡 At this point you can remove the `HelloWorld.vue` file from the `components` folder as we won't need it.
-Right-click the file in CodeSandbox and click 'delete'.

 Now you have a variable called `currentDogLink` and its default value is an empty string.
 We will use this variable to provide a link to a current dog in `v-img`.
 First, we will set the `currentDogLink` value by overwriting the data block we just added in `App.vue`: